zzottel/feed2red/README.md

 feed2red
 ========

-A Perl script to read Atom/RSS feeds and post them to a Red Matrix channel
+A Perl script to read Atom/RSS feeds and post them to Red Matrix channels

 Requirements
 ------------